1up-lab/contao-full-background-images/resources/doc/index.md

 #### Animation speed
 * Animation speed in ms

+#### Enable navigation
+If checked, a navigation element is displayed (default lower left corner)

+#### Enable navigation click
+If checked, you can click on the navigation items to change the background

+#### Enable prev/next navigation
+If checked, a prev and a next button (default style: arrow) is added to the navigation items

 ### Regular page / Internal redirect / 403 / 404
 #### Operation mode
 * `Inherit from parent` - Inherits settings from a parent page